 National Defence and the Canadian Armed Forces

 The National Defence and the Canadian Armed Forces department of the federal government provides opportunities for students to write messages to Canadian Forces members (français).

 This website contains information about the No Stone Left Alone Memorial Foundation.
 The organization’s mission is to have a poppy placed on every soldier’s headstone to honour fallen Canadian soldiers.
 The foundation provides an opportunity for junior high school students to become part of Remembrance Day ceremonies and to volunteer to place poppies in a local cemetery.
 A link to a live-streaming video of this year’s ceremony (November 6, 2014) will be posted on their homepage.
 This organization’s founder is a recipient of a Queen Elizabeth II Diamond Jubilee Medal.

 Royal Canadian Legion

-Veteran Affairs Canada
+Veterans Affairs Canada (français)

-- Canadian Women's Contribution During Wartime.
-The web page contains information on the contribution of Canadian women to the wars.
-First person stories, photographs and links are provided.
+- Women and War (français): This webpage contains information on the contribution of Canadian women in times of war, military conflict and peace.
+First-person stories, photographs and links are provided.

 - Lieutenant Colonel John McCrae (français): This webpage contains biographical information on Lieutenant Colonel John McCrae, author of the poem, “In Flanders Fields.”

 - Canadian Virtual War Memorial (CVWM) (français): This webpage contains a registry of information about the graves and memorials of Canadians and Newfoundlanders who gave their lives for their country.
 This site also contains photographs and personal memorabilia about individual Canadians.

 - Heroes Remember (français): This webpage contains video interviews with Canadian Veterans of the First and Second World Wars, the Korean War and today’s Canadian military.
 Veterans provide first-person accounts of their service to Canada and share anecdotes of their experiences.